 A simple piece of card is fine, but it’s a bit boring and doesn’t fully capitalize on your opportunity to really impress your guests.
 Look for an extra element to introduce into the experience of receiving the card.
 Try scenting the paper with a perfume, adding glitter or sparkles (not too much), enclosing it in a real wax seal or even putting something edible inside.
 If you’re willing to think outside the box you’re bound to come up with something that will make your invites really special.

-No-one likes the feeling of cheap paper, least of all in the context of a wedding invitation.
+No one likes the feeling of cheap paper, least of all in the context of a wedding invitation.
 You should go out of your way to try and source a really beautiful feeling card or layered paper with embossing and high-quality imprinting.
 Weddings are often planned months, if not years, in advance so you also need an invite that will stand the test of time and not get tossed in the trash at some point by accident.
 With really high-quality materials you will have your guests treasuring their invite like an ancient scroll.

 So, be creative and be precise.
-Through a combination of the two, you’re sure to hit on an invitation idea which expresses who you are and what your wedding is going to be like in a memorable and enjoyable way.
+Through a combination of the two, you’re sure to hit on an invitation idea that expresses who you are and what your wedding is going to be like in a memorable and enjoyable way.